We would discuss different reasons that might cause your mouse or keyboard to stop working, one by one.

 If the mouse was working fine, and all of a sudden stopped to work, the problem might be with the trackball; open the trackball, and check for any deposit trapped in the trackball chamber.
 If you find something, clean both the chamber and the trackball with a cotton wipe and alcohol.

 If you observe the pointer not working properly, and moving in an odd way, a virus may be responsible for it.
 Some computer viruses affect the functionality of the mouse.
-If you don’t have an anti-virus installed, you can download a program like PC Whiz, and scan your computer for viruses.
+If you don’t have an anti-virus installed, you can download a program like System Optimizer Pro, and scan your computer for viruses.

 If none of the above reasons are to be blamed, then check for the drivers.
 Go to: